PanuGr/rhyme/README.md

 # Rhyme

 In this project, I've made a web application, which uses fetch-requests to a word database, provided by datamuse.org in order to help you find words that rhyme so you can write easier poems or songs.
+There's also AI-assistance with a model from [OpenRouter](https://openrouter.ai/)

 ## Version 2
 This version focuses on refactoring the codebase to meet the new standards.
 The functionality remains the same.